Qazeer/InfoSec-Notes/General/Pivoting.md

 ### NPS

-`NPS` is a high-performance proxy server suite, analogous to a C2 framework, with cross-plateforms agents and a web management interface.
-It supports numerous network protocols: socks5, http proxy, tcp, udp, http(s), etc. `NPS` additionnally implements multiple extension functions, such as client authentication and network compression and encryption, and can display connected clients usage information (real-time bandwidth, total volume of data exchanged, etc.).
+`NPS` is a high-performance proxy server suite, analogous to a C2 framework, with cross-platforms agents and a web management interface.
+It supports numerous network protocols: socks5, http proxy, tcp, udp, http(s), etc. `NPS` additionally implements multiple extension functions, such as client authentication and network compression and encryption, and can display connected clients usage information (real-time bandwidth, total volume of data exchanged, etc.).